DanielLCintra/customer-and-products-api/README.md

-# Customers and products API
+# Users and products API

-Hello, welcome to the customers and products api project.
+Hello, welcome to the users and products api project.

 ## This project allows: